rjriel/rhok-bad-date-serverless/doc/INSTALL.md

 The API gateway used for this app is described with the swagger.json file in the $REPO_HOME/src/swagger.json file, and can be imported directly into the AWS API Gateway console

-Documentation about this API implmentation can be found in the $REPO_ROOT/doc directory
+Documentation about this API implementation can be found in the $REPO_ROOT/doc directory

 ### Authorizers

 #### request-authorizer

-* Lambad Function: request_authorizer
+* Lambda Function: request_authorizer

-* Lambad Event Payload: Request
+* Lambda Event Payload: Request

-* Authroization Caching: 0 (Not enabled)
+* Authorization Caching: 0 (Not enabled)

 * Identity Sources